-UK Work Visas: Apply from Ireland
+UK Work Visa from Ireland

 If you permanently and legally reside in Ireland but are not an Irish citizen, it will require a specific work permit valid in the UK.